Frequently Asked Questions

 Yes, our program is comprised of 50 hours of theory and 60 hours of clinical.
 Students spend the first half of class in the classroom and lab setting and then do their clinicals in a long-term care facility.
 At orientation the student is given a class calendar which indicates which days are classroom days and which days are clinical days.

 It is extremely important if you have had a past conviction, that you disclose it on your initial application.
 We run criminal record checks on all of our students.
 If it is disclosed ahead of time, our Coordinator will evaluate the charge(s) and will determine if you meet the eligibility requirements before you start the course.
 Please refer to our criminal record policy which states, “Individuals with a positive criminal record may have difficulty finding gainful employment in the healthcare field and may not be eligible for licensure.
 Because of this, LNA Health Careers has adopted a strict criminal record policy and each applicant with any prior convictions will be evaluated on a case-by-case basis.
 However, individuals with any felony convictions will not be accepted into the program.

 Yes, you must wear scrubs to each and every class and clinical day.
-Our uniform requirements consist of navy blue pants with an all white top and white shoes.
+Our uniform requirements consist of navy blue scrub pants with a navy blue scrub top and closed toe, non-slip shoes.

 You would need to contact the NH Board of Nursing to find out what they will require of you.
 Their number is 603-271-6282.
 If they require that you take the competency exam, we offer that several times per month.

 The fee is $160 and you can register for an exam by visiting www.exceltestingnh.com.